SanzharMrz/NLP-papers/LLMs/Is DPO Superior to PPO for LLM Alignment? A Comprehensive Study.md

 > 1) Is DPO truly superior to PPO in the RLHF domain?
 > 2) Can the performance of PPO be substantially improved in common RLHF benchmarks?

+With the following outcomes:

+- Theoretical and empirical analyses reveal that DPO may suffer from performance issues due to distribution shifts, leading to biased solutions.
+- The authors identify critical factors for improving PPO, such as advantage normalization and large batch sizes, which significantly boost its performance.
+- Extensive experiments demonstrate that PPO consistently outperforms DPO across various RLHF tasks, including challenging code generation, where PPO achieves state-of-the-art results.

 # Background and related works